JUO-Inc/aibo/README.md

 concierge init
 ```

-Start concierge and start conversation.
+Start concierge and start conversation in Englich.
 Your conversation history is stored in the history directory.

 Offline execution is performed by appending "--offline" after this command.